My 10 takeaways from Chelsea Flower Show 2017

 If you are looking for something very contemporary, you need to ensure that your grass areas are completely bordered like in the example below.
 And there are some really cool gadgets to either trim/border your lawn perfectly or not let it grow over your stones.

-2. Consider maintenance
+2. Consider the long term maintenance

 If you are designing your garden for the first time, ask around about the maintenance needs of the materials you want to use.
 And if you have a two bed garden flat in Fulham, don't use real lawn because where are you going to store a lawn-mower?
 Things to consider: